-- A methodology paper;

-- An informal presentation of data sources and methodology to a small, invited audience

-- Regular updates on emerging findings and project progress;

-- An interim report;

-- A draft final report;

-- A final report incorporating comments from LPC; - Two presentations of the key aspects of the work (at the research workshops on 1 April 2019 and 5 September 2019); and - Key datasets, questionnaires and syntax files.
+- An informal presentation of data sources and methodology to the LPC at an initial meeting; - A methodology paper; - Regular updates on emerging findings and project progress; - An interim report; - A draft final report; - A final report incorporating comments from LPC; - Two presentations of the key aspects of the work (at the research workshops on 22 April 2021 and 2 September 2021); and - · Key datasets and syntax files if appropriate.

-The timescale for delivery of the research is flexible according to the needs of the project, but we would be looking in the first instance for an outline of the project at an inception meeting in late March, a presentation on data sources and methodology at the research workshop on 1 April 2019, a detailed methodology paper by 28 June 2019, initial findings for a presentation to the 7th Annual LPC Research Symposium on 5 September 2019 and a draft final report by 27 September 2019.
+The timescale for delivery of the research is flexible according to the needs of the project, but we would be looking in the first instance for an outline of the project at an inception meeting in mid-late March, a presentation on data sources and methodology at the research workshop on 22 April 2021, a detailed methodology paper by 28 May 2021, a draft interim report with initial findings by 20 August 2021, findings for a presentation to the 9th Annual LPC Research Symposium on 2 September 2021 and a draft final report by 24 September 2021.
 Project management is likely to include attendance at an inception meeting at LPC, and review meetings as required.
+In the current circumstances these will be held virtually using Microsoft Teams or similar.